 Another factor to consider is that voters born after 1996, known as Generation Z could tend to be more conservative than millennials.

 Professor Jeff Brauer of Keystone College, who has studied the political habits of this up-and-coming generation believes that unlike Millennials who mostly assimilated into the Democratic Party, Gen Z-ers tend to resemble libertarians or socially moderate fiscal conservatives.

 There are several reasons for this generation being more conservative than the last.
 Part of it is the gig and freelance economy that has given them an entrepreneurial spirit that many millennials were only forced to discover as a means to pay off their college debt before they retire.
-According to Forbes, 77 percent Gen Z-ers earn their own spending money by doing“freelance work, a part time job, or earned allowance.”
+According to Forbes, 77 percent Gen Z-ers earn their own spending money by doing“freelance work, a part-time job, or earned an allowance.”

 Furthermore, these people have grown up on the internet and are much more likely to research an issue themselves and form their own opinion rather than take the word of a professor, politician, media pundit, or their favorite comedian.
 They also grew up under the unbelievably dull and economically-stagnating administration of the first minority president.
 So, all this millennial nonsense about white privilege kind of falls flat.

 Last, but not least, they’ve gotten a front row seat to the decline and fall of what was once the world’s greatest university system.
 Most Gen Z-ers are not too anxious to go tens of thousands of dollars in debt to hear some aging hippie rant against his or her country’s history and tout the values of socialism, without at least being guaranteed a decent-paying job upon graduation.